muratk3n/thirdwave/en/2020/07/h2-numbers.md

 HFC Cars

 A Nexo tank carries 210 kWh of energy.
-The car can travel 756 km on a full tank.
+The car can travel 756 km on a full tank [3], the tank capacity is 6.33 kg.
+There are actually three tanks, each at 10,000 psi [4].

 Solar panels